lalithkota/csnel/Readme.md

 ## 3. Whats working

 - Done: Print interface.
 Interrupts.
 Hardware faults.
 PIC.
 Keyboard inputs.
 PCI configuration.
 Ethernet drivers.
+  - Memory: paging and address translation done.
+No dynamic memory allocation as of now.
-- RTL interrupts are not working, but when i poll the isr it is working.
+- RTL interrupts are not working, but when the isr is polled it is working.
 So mostly the second-PIC is not initialized correctly.
+  - Update: after unmasking this interrupt index in the pic, the interrupts started working as well.
+But it is left masked for now, because polling works alright.
+Maybe will change in future.
-- On the receive side, even after getting the RxOK interrupt (on polling), the rx_buffer is fully empty.
+- ~~On the receive side, even after getting the RxOK interrupt (on polling), the rx_buffer is fully empty.
 All zeros.
-Have to figure out why.
+Have to figure out why.~~
+  - Update: Our doubts were true.
+RTL's rb_start needs buffer's physical address (previously simply the virtual address was passed).
+So, once simple paging & address conversion is implemented, and when the buffer's phys_addr is updated, it started working as well.
-- [No netowork stack nor web framework is built, yet.
+- ~~No netowork stack nor web framework is built, yet.
 WIP.
 (So yeah.
 Cant yet deploy a web server unikernel.)
-(General unikernels can be made though.)]
+(General unikernels can be made though.)~~
+  - Update: Lot of progress made.
+A pseudo/dummy network stack is built.
+It can even make simple HTTP transactions.
+YAY.
 - Experimental virtualbox run is also implemented. `./csnel.sh runvb` .
 But it is having some problem with the image/binary type of the unikernel.
 The final output image is raw format image.
 So it cant be mounted as cd/dvd.
 When mounted as raw floppy, it gives no errors.
 But it cant start the vm.
+  - Update: will try to mount it as disk drive only.
+By using clonevdi, and creating a raw disk vdi image. ~~TODO~~.
+  - Update: Apparently the above doesnt work.
+Will try to use vmdk file descriptor, and use raw image.
+TODO.
 - Aiming to compress the docker image size, by using a different base image.
+  - Update: After changing to rust:alpine base, the filesize actually increased (~2.0GiB).
+Will try to make modifications.
+Or will go back to using, previous.
+TODO.

 ## 4. Credits